rivermont/spidy/README.md

  - doneFile (str): The location of the done file.
 Spidy will load from and save to this file.
  - logFile (str): The location of the log file.
 Spidy will save to this file, apppending logs to the end.
  - wordFile (str): The location of the words file.
 Spidy will load from and save to this file.
+ - badFile (str): The location of the bad links file.
+Spidy will save to this file.
  - saveCount (int): The number of processed links after which to autosave.

 ### Windows (Command Line)